ADGEfficiency/teaching-monolith/backprop/readme.md

 ## Lecture

-Backpropagation is introduced in the [intro-to-backprop notebook]().
+Backpropagation is introduced in the [intro-to-backprop notebook](https://github.com/ADGEfficiency/teaching-monolith/blob/master/backprop/intro-to-backprop.ipynb)

+During the lecture you will start to get an appreciation of hyperparameters used in neural networks
+- learning rate - used to scale the magnitude of the gradient update
+- batch size - the number of samples used to calculate gradients
+- weight initialization
+- choice of loss function
+- why gradient clipping & standardization is a best practice

 ## Practical